bitovi/bithub/README.md

 | 6380   | 6379    | redis

 After `foreman start web` on guest, you should be able to access `http://127.0.0.1:8080` on your host machine.

+## Server provisioning

+Take a look at `server.yml`, change config if needed and run:

+`ansible-playbook server.yml -t bithub --vault-password-file .vault_pass.txt`

+`.vault_pass.txt` isn't in version control b/c it contains Ansible vault password in clear text.

+Other passwords are stored in group/host vars and can be updated by running `ansible-vault edit group_vars/staging.yml`.

+Check http://docs.ansible.com/playbooks_vault.html for more info about using Ansible vaults.